iotaledger/iota.py/docs/tutorials.rst

 - Calling :py:meth:`~Iota.get_bundles` that returns a ``dict``,
 - accessing the ``'bundles'`` key in the ``dict``,
-- and taking the first element of the the list if bundles in the value associated with the key.
+- and taking the first element of the the list of bundles in the value associated with the key.

 .. literalinclude:: ../examples/tutorials/07_fetch_encrypted.py